After NTCA suspends tiger, Odisha to return big cat to MP

 After roaring out loud, Madhya Pradesh lost 23 Tigers in 2019

-In a letter to the chief secretary of Odisha, the NTCA had said, in the interest of tiger conservation, the tigress shall be withdrawn and brought to Ghorela Centre at Kanha Tiger Reserve, Madhya Pradesh with immediate effect for re- wilding and subsequent release to a suitable habitat.
+In a letter to the chief secretary of Odisha, the NTCA had said, in the interest of tiger conservation, the tigress shall be withdrawn and brought to Ghorela Centre at Kanha Tiger Reserve, Madhya Pradesh with immediate effect for rewilding and subsequent release to a suitable habitat.

-"We have written to the Madhya Pradesh government to take back the tigress in view of the NTCA's directive," Odisha Chief Wildlife Warden Hari Shankar Upadhay told reporters on Thursday.
+"We have written to the Madhya Pradesh government to take back the tigress in view of the NTCA's directive," Odisha Chief Wildlife Warden Hari Shankar Upadhyay told reporters on Thursday.

-Upadhay said the MP government will make arrangements to shift the tigress.
+Upadhyay said the MP government will make arrangements to shift the tigress.

 WATCH: Two male tigers fight it out in Ranthambore over a tigress